PLP-MERN-Stack-Development/week-8-capstone_-edeh-georg/README.md

 # MERN Stack Capstone Project

-This assignment focuses on designing, developing, and deploying a comprehensive full-stack MERN application that showcases all the skills you've learned throughout the course.
+This is the URL to the hosted project - *https://chatme-7zq6.onrender.com* This assignment focuses on designing, developing, and deploying a comprehensive full-stack MERN application that showcases all the skills you've learned throughout the course.

 ## Assignment Overview